karmaniverous/blog/_posts/2022-07-15-installing-github-repo-template-updates.md

 Meet [`git difftool`](https://git-scm.com/docs/git-difftool).

 Briefly, [`git diff`](https://git-scm.com/docs/git-diff) is a command that lets you visualize and selectively merge the diff between two git commits, including the ones at the head of a working tree.
-And `git difftool` lets you to run `git diff` using a third-party tool.
+And `git difftool` lets you run `git diff` using a third-party tool.
 Like, for example, VS Code.

 **Fair Disclosure:** I'm opinionated in favor of VS Code.
 If you want to leave out the VS Code-specific parts below, you're on your own.
 {: .notice--info}